2022-23 game bird hunting forecast

 Klamath Wildlife Area – Miller Island Unit

 The Miller Island Unit is open to hunting and public use daily through the end of September, except on the days reserved for youth waterfowl (Sept.
-25-26) and upland hunts (Sept.
-18-19).
-Hunters should expect good hunting for mourning doves early in the season and Canada geese during the September Canada Goose season (Sept.
-11-15).
+24-25) and upland hunts (Sept.
+17-18).
+Hunters should expect good hunting for mourning doves early in the season.
+Canada goose hunting during the September Canada goose season (Sept.
+10-14) is usually slow.

 Opening weekend for general waterfowl and pheasant hunting seasons is Oct.
-9 (reservation only) and Oct.
-10. Hunt days are then every following Monday, Wednesday and Saturday from October-December and open every day in January during authorized gamebird seasons.
+8 (reservation required) and Oct.
+9. Hunt days are then every following Monday, Wednesday and Saturday from October-December and open every day in January during authorized gamebird seasons.
 Upland bird hunting opens at 10 a.m. during waterfowl season (see regulations for details).
 After Oct.
-15, pheasants will be released in subunits A and C of the Miller Island Unit.
+14, pheasants will be released in subunits A, B, and C of the Miller Island Unit.

 A daily hunting permit is required, and hunters shall be in possession of permit while in the field.
 Check out is required.
 Daily hunt permits are available at the check station located on the North side of Miller Island Rd. just west of the railroad tracks.

-Early season is usually best for local and early migrant birds, and hunters can expect to find abundant gadwalls and mallards on the wildlife area.
+Early season is usually best for local and early migrant birds, and hunters can expect to find abundant gadwalls, northern pintail, green-winged teal and mallards on the wildlife area.

 Goose hunting should improve later in the season with geese using frozen ponds for loafing and the small grain fields for forage.

 There is a special youth waterfowl and upland bird hunt on Oct.
-23 when the unit is open only to hunters age 17 and younger.
+22, the Miller Island Unit is open only to hunters aged 17 and younger.
 Hunt hours are the same as during the general season.
 Hunters must be accompanied by an adult 21 years or older, who may not hunt.
 Reservations are not required for this hunt.
 See page 26 of the Oregon Game Bird Regulations.

 Contact ODFW’s Klamath Wildlife Area at (541)883-5732 for more information.